 - Access to a research-based, innovative English language curriculum that strengthens students: oral skills and fluency, writing skills, visual and museum literacy, intercultural and social competence and development of own voice.

 Once participants have attended the professional development institute, are made familiar with CALTA21’s guiding principles and have been trained to use the curriculum in both the classroom and the museum, the participating English instructors who choose to implement the curriculum take it into their classrooms.

 The curriculum encompasses 10 units for a total of 30 hours.

 - Units 1 through 5 are taught in the classroom by the English instructor (15 hours in total)

 - Unit 6 is facilitated by a museum educator as well as by teachers and students at the museum (2 hours)

 - Unit 7 through 9 are taught in the classroom by the English instructor (9 hours in total)

 - Unit 10 is at the museum.
 The students curate the experience for their peers, friends and families.
 Teachers and museum educators are present for support (2 hours)

-To access the CALTA21 curriculum and its additional materials, email email@example.com with your request.
+To access the CALTA21 curriculum and its additional materials, email firstname.lastname@example.org with your request.
 Please include your professional title and the name of the organization or institution with which you are affiliated.
-In response, you will receive login information for the CALTA21 website (www.calta21.org) and access instructions.